 Manchester Carers Centre was established in 1997 as an independent voluntary organisation.
 We deliver a range of FREE, high quality support services for unpaid Carers in our City.
-These services include, emotional support, practical help, community drop-ins, respite breaks, social activities, access to grants and training, and a dedicated Young Adult Carers Service for 16-25 year old Carers.
+These services include, practical help, community drop-ins, respite breaks, social activities, access to grants and training, and a dedicated Young Adult Carers Service for 16-25 year old Carers.

 A Carer is anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot manage without their support.
 We understand the invaluable contribution that Carers make to both the people they support and society as a whole.
 We exist to change Carers lives.